-1. A driving class in which each entry will work individually through an obstacle course while being judged primarily on the ability and skill of the driver and the manners of the horse.

-2. To be shown at a walk, working trot and strong trot.

-3. The course shall consist of at least four obstacles and a maximum of six obstacles except in the case of damaged obstacles.

-a.
-Back through an obstacle

-b.
-Water Hazard - a ditch or shallow pond of water may be used.
+- 1. A driving class in which each entry will work individually through an obstacle course while being judged primarily on the ability and skill of the driver and the manners of the horse. - 2.
+To be shown at a walk, working trot and strong trot. - 3.
+The course shall consist of at least four obstacles and a maximum of six obstacles except in the case of damaged obstacles. - a.
+Back through an obstacle - b.
+Water Hazard a ditch or shallow pond of water may be used.
 A horse must pass through this obstacle which must be large enough so that to properly complete the obstacle all four feet of the horse must step in the water.
 Management may not place any item in the water.
 Simulated water is permissible.
-Simulated water is a plastic sheet secured to the ground, so that it will not become affixed to the horse's foot when a horse passes over the simulated water.

-c.
-Carrying an Object - Any object, other than animal or fowl, and of a reasonable size or weight, may be carried to a specific point.

-d.
-Drive between poles, bales of hay or other obstacles making a narrow passage, e.
+Simulated water is a plastic sheet secured to the ground, so that it will not become affixed to the horse's foot when a horse passes over the simulated water. - c.
+Carrying an Object Any object, other than animal or fowl, and of a reasonable size or weight, may be carried to a specific point. - d.
+Drive between poles, bales of hay or other obstacles making a narrow passage,

+- e.
 Serpentine -An obstacle consisting of four pylons, guardrails optional, through which a horse will maneuver at a walk or jog.
-Guardrails shall consist of poles places parallel and a minimum of 3 feet from the side of pylons; walk pylons, minimum 3 feet apart, base to base.

-f.
-Back up four steps

-7. If at any time an obstacle is found to be unsafe, it shall be repaired or removed from the course.
+Guardrails shall consist of poles places parallel and a minimum of 3 feet from the side of pylons; walk pylons, minimum 3 feet apart, base to base. - f.
+Back up four steps - 7.
+If at any time an obstacle is found to be unsafe, it shall be repaired or removed from the course.
 If it cannot be repaired and horses have completed the course, the score for that obstacle shall be deducted from all horses' scores.
-No horse shall be asked to repeat the course, except in the case of a tie.
+No horse shall be asked to repeat the course, except in the case of a tie. - 8.
+If a horse refuses to complete an obstacle three times it is considered a fault and the judge will ask the exhibitor to move to the next obstacle - 9.
+Horses shall be disqualified if Off Course.
+Off Course is defined as; - a.
+Taking an obstacle in the wrong direction. - b.
+Negotiation of an obstacle from the wrong side. - c.
+Skipping an obstacle unless directed by the judge. - d.
+Negotiating the obstacles in the wrong sequence. - e.
+Not following the correct line of travel.

-8. If a horse refuses to complete an obstacle three times it is considered a fault and the judge will ask the exhibitor to move to the next obstacle i.
-Speed will not be rewarded.
-3. Entries will be evaluated on skill, responsiveness, willingness and general attitude.
-4. Horses are to be judged on performance, obedience, willingness and manners.
-5. Horses are to be penalized for any unnecessary delay while approaching an obstacle.
-6. Judges are encouraged to ask any horse that is taking an excessive amount of time at an obstacle to advance on to the next obstacle.
-7. Judges will assign a point value to each obstacle and points will be added to or subtracted from this score based on the horse's performance over that obstacle.
+- 1. Speed will not be rewarded. - 2.
+Entries will be evaluated on skill, responsiveness, willingness, and general attitude. - 3.
+Horses are to be judged on performance, obedience, willingness, and manners. - 4.
+Horses are to be penalized for any unnecessary delay while approaching an obstacle. - 5.
+Judges are encouraged to ask any horse that is taking an excessive amount of time at an obstacle to advance on to the next obstacle. - 6.
+Judges will assign a point value to each obstacle and points will be added to or subtracted from this score based on the horse's performance over that obstacle.